swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 In the constraint applier, we only wrap interpolated segments, not literal segments, in `init(stringInterpolationSegment:)` calls.

-Finally, we update the protocol in the standard library.
-We make it require `ExpressibleByStringLiteral` conformance.
+Finally, we update the `_ExpressibleByStringInterpolation` protocol in the standard library to make it require `ExpressibleByStringLiteral` conformance.
 (This is actually a sensible design anyway: you need this conformance to support literals without any interpolations.)

 ```swift
 -public protocol _ExpressibleByStringInterpolation {